Kevin-Vu/circe-kubernetes/README.md

 3. Create an Ingress object
 ```
-$ kubectl create -f ingress/circe-ingress/yml
+$ kubectl create -f ingress/circe-ingress.yml
 ```

 4. Open a second console
-- One the first console
+- On the first one
 ```
 $ watch kubectl describe managedcertificate circe-gke-cert
 ```
-- One the second console
+- On the second one
 ```
 $ watch kubectl describe ing circe-ingress
 ```